scipy-conference/scipy_proceedings/papers/allan_campopiano/paper.rst

-When it comes to hypothesis testing, one intuitive way of dealing with the issues described above would be to (1) replace the sample mean (and standard deviation) with a robust alternative and (2) use a non-parametric resampling technique to estimate the sampling distribution (rather than assuming a theoretical shape).
+When it comes to hypothesis testing, one intuitive way of dealing with the issues described above would be to (1) replace the sample mean (and standard deviation) with a robust alternative and (2) use a non-parametric resampling technique to estimate the sampling distribution (rather than assuming a theoretical shape) [#f1]_.
 Two such candidates are the 20% trimmed mean and the percentile bootstrap test, both of which have been shown to have practical value when dealing with issues of outliers and non-normality :cite:`campopiano2018statslab`:cite:`wilcox2013introduction`.

+.. [#f1] Another option is to use a parametric test that assumes a different underlying model.

 The trimmed mean
 ****************